akash85246/ShelfWise/README.md

 [![Product Name Screen Shot][product-screenshot]](https://shelfwise-qrv8.onrender.com/)

-A personal book review platform where user can share his reviews of books.
+A community-driven book review platform where anyone can share their reviews of books.
 The site integrates Google Authentication for user sign-in and displays book cover images via the Open Library API.
 Built with Node.js, EJS for templating, PostgreSQL for the database, and styled with modern CSS techniques.

 ### Features